He Stopped Loving Her Today: Recording

 By 1980, Jones had not had a number one single in six years and, due to this and his major downward spiral into drug use following his divorce from Tammy Wynette, many critics began to write him off.
 Producer Billy Sherrill introduced Jones to the song in 1978 but, according to Sherrill and Jones himself, the singer hated the song when he first heard it.
 In Bob Allen's biography of the singer, Sherrill states, "He thought it was too long, too sad, too depressing and that nobody would ever play it.
 He hated the melody and wouldn't learn it."
 Sherrill also claims that Jones frustrated him by continually singing the song to the melody of the Kris Kristofferson hit "Help Me Make It Through the Night".
 In the Same Ole Me retrospective, Sherrill recalls a heated exchange during one recording session: "I said 'That's not the melody!' and he said 'Yeah, but it's a better melody.'
 I said 'It might be—Kristofferson would think so too, it's his melody!'"
 In the same documentary, Sherrill claims that Jones was in such bad physical shape during this period that "the recitation was recorded 18 months after the first verse was" and added that the last words Jones said about "He Stopped Loving Her Today" was "Nobody'll buy that morbid son of a bitch".

+During the song's recording, the first take did not turn out well.
+Prior to the second take, Wynette and her husband George Richey appeared in the recording studio though Jones could see them with Sherrill through the tinted screen.
+Jones' second take would be the one that would be released following Sherrill's remastering of the song.
+This was seen in the last part of the Showtime miniseries George and Tammy in January 2023.